 Many new Pokemon felt this way.
 Those who weren't killed by overdoses of Zubats, Geodudes, Machops, and Tentacool before (or just liked them for their venerability in the franchise) were frustrated when Woobats, Roggenrola, Timburr, and Frillish took over.
 It doesn't help that they feel like updated releases of the old families replaced.

 Bug type.
 In previous generations "new Bug type pokemon" usually meant "A bunch of earlygame bugs, usually early evolving as well, whose stats just plain suck.
 Also, half of them is Bug/Flying, a typing with some very unfortunate weaknesses (rocks, fire, ice, and electricity being standouts), another half is Bug/Poison" The only ones that are at least playable were Scyther/Scizor, Nincada family, Heracross and Pineco/Forretress.
-Prior to generation IV, the fact that Bug just sucks was also supported by having no attacks.
+Prior to generation IV, the fact that Bug just sucks was also supported by them having no attacks.
 What did Black and White do?
 They introduced eighteen bugs.
 All of them with great stats.
 Not a single one evolves early.
 Around half of them have new typings.
 Three of them are Bug/Steel (only one weakness).
 Scolipede is able to learn freaking Earthquake and Rock Slide.
 Galvantula gets a STAB Thunder with much better accuracy thanks to Compoundeyes.
 Durant has crazy-awesome attack power with its Hustle ability, albeit with a little less accuracy, and it gets even better with Hone Claws, which boosts Attack and Accuracy.
 And it, too, can learn Rock Slide.
+Escavalier is a defensive powerhouse that can absorb blows and hit like a train, while Accelgor is a blisteringly fast special attacker with great offensive stats.
+Even Leavanny, in spite of its poor defensive typing, can easily clobber a wide variety of foes with moves like Leaf Blade and X-Scissor, and also packs a quadruple resistance to Earthquake.
 Volcarona has the awesome Quiver Dance and a solid Base 80 signature move which has a pretty good chance of boosting its Special Attack.
 Volcarona is really close to being a legendary, seeing as there's one in the whole game sitting in a tower at level 70, like all legendaries do.
 And that's a shame, because the title of the first legendary Bug-type in the series goes to Genesect, also introduced in this generation.
 "Bug trainer" is no longer a stigma.

 As an extra example: the Champion of the Pokemon League has three Bug-type Pokemon.
 The most powerful trainer in the land has Bug-types as half his team.